Stackclash/5e-vault/5. Mechanics/Items/Toad Skin Shrub Hhbh.md

 ## Effect:

-As an action, you may eat this herb, forcing you to succeed on a DC 15 Constitution saving throw or become poisoned for one hour.
-Regardless of the outcome, you also secrete a toxic slime from your skin for the next hour that forces any creature that touches you or who hits you with a melee weapon attack to succeed on a DC 15 Constitution saving throw or become poisoned.
+As an action, you may eat this herb, forcing you to succeed on a DC 15 Constitution saving throw or become [[/5.
+Mechanics/Rules/Conditions.md#poisoned\|poisoned]] for one hour.
+Regardless of the outcome, you also secrete a toxic slime from your skin for the next hour that forces any creature that touches you or who hits you with a melee weapon attack to succeed on a DC 15 Constitution saving throw or become [[/5.
+Mechanics/Rules/Conditions.md#poisoned\|poisoned]].

 *Source: Hamund's Herbalism Handbook p.
 35*